someone1/zfsbackup-go/README.md

       --maxRetryTime duration      the maximum time that can elapse when retrying a failed upload.
 Use 0 for no limit. (default 12h0m0s)
       --maxUploadSpeed uint        the maximum upload speed (in KB/s) the program should use between all upload workers.
 Use 0 for no limit
   -p, --properties                 See the -p flag on zfs send for more information.
+  -w, --raw                        See the -w flag on zfs send for more information.
   -R, --replication                See the -R flag on zfs send for more information
       --resume                     set this flag to true when you want to try and resume a previously cancled or failed backup.
 It is up to the caller to ensure the same command line arguments are provided between the original backup and the resumed one.
-      --separator string           the separator to use between object component names. (default "|") -s, --skip-missing               See the -s flag on zfs send for more information --uploadChunkSize int        the chunk size, in MiB, to use when uploading.
+      --separator string           the separator to use between object component names. (default "|") -s, --skip-missing               See the -s flag on zfs send for more information --snapshotPrefix string      Only consider snapshots starting with the given snapshot prefix --uploadChunkSize int        the chunk size, in MiB, to use when uploading.
 A minimum of 5MiB and maximum of 100MiB is enforced. (default 10)
       --volsize uint               the maximum size (in MiB) a volume should be before splitting to a new volume.
-Note: zfsbackup will try its best to stay close/under this limit but it is not garaunteed. (default 200)
+Note: zfsbackup will try its best to stay close/under this limit but it is not guaranteed. (default 200)

 Global Flags:
       --encryptTo string           the email of the user to encrypt the data to from the provided public keyring.